Denial of a Concealed Weapon License

 In addition, a class 1 applicant may be denied if the applicant has been convicted of:

 The BCI shall notify the applicant of the reason for the denial.
 The denial letter will include the reason or authority for the denial.

-An initial or renewal application may be denied for any of the following reasons:
+An application may be denied for any of the following reasons:

 - The applicant is prohibited under state or federal law from owning or possessing a firearm.

-- The applicant made a “material misstatment” on the application form.
+- The applicant made a “material misstatement” on the application form.

 - a felony offense, a crime of violence or domestic violence, or an offense involving moral turpitude;

 - an offense involving the use of alcohol within 10 years prior to the date of the application form;

 - a misdemeanor offense involving the unlawful use of narcotics or other controlled substances within 10 years prior to the date of the application form.
 Depending on the reason for the denial, a Class 1 applicant may be eligible to have the application reconsidered for a Class 2 license.
 If applicable, the denial letter will contain instructions on how to submit a written request for reconsideration.
 For more information, please refer to N.D.C.C.
 Ch.
 62.1-02 and N.D.C.C. § 62.1-04-03, or contact an attorney in private practice.